 Final Steps: Two Weeks After Passing

 - Pull together paperwork.
 Ask for ten certified copies of the death certificate, which will be needed to file insurance claims, close bank accounts, and more.
 The funeral home can assist you with this, or you can get them yourself from the state vital records office.
 You’ll also need to find the person’s will and determine who the executor is.

 - Meet with a lawyer and CPA.
 A lawyer, chosen by the executor, will ease the task of settling the estate and dispersing possessions.
 A CPA can help with filing the last tax return on the person’s behalf.

 - Inform other entities.
 The funeral home should get in touch with the Social Security Administration, but you will want to confirm this.
 In addition, if the person had a life insurance policy, now is the time to file a claim.
 Check with the person’s bank(s), stockbrokers, and financial advisers to ascertain the beneficiary of the accounts and provide a copy of the death certificate.
 You’ll also need to close any credit card accounts and get in touch with the Department of Motor Vehicles to cancel their driver’s license.

 When a parent dies, there is often a surviving spouse who needs support and care.
-Hearts at Home In-Home Care, a trusted provider of home care assistance in Kansas City and the surrounding areas, can help.
+Hearts at Home In-Home Care, one of the top rated home health agencies in Kansas City and the surrounding areas, can help.
 Our compassionate caregivers can help plan and prepare nourishing meals, provide companionship to ease loneliness, assist with personal care needs, and much more.
 Let us help so that you can focus on the many practical tasks that need to be handled following a loved one’s passing.
 Call us today at 913-440-4209 to find out more about our services.